 I'm an incoming freshman!
 Do I have to wait until after my first semester?

-You do not!
-If you are accepted into any CUNY community college or senior college, you may apply to the program.
-It's actually highly suggested that you do!
+You do not.
+It's actually highly suggested that you apply as soon as you commit to a college.
 You do not need to choose a concentration until your sophomore year, so apply early!

 My GPA is under a 2.8.
 Can I still apply?